 Utilities and insurance can be a bit boring.
 Luckily, you can snag more than tens of thousands of bonus points under the right conditions, which makes life a bit more fun.

 Health insurance: This industry is huge and very competitive.
 If you play your cards right, you can easily snag a sign-up bonus or two in a year.
-Right now, Medibank is a partner of Velocity Frequent Flyer, while Qantas has its own insurance arm that deals with health cover.
+Keep your eyes peeled for the latest offers.

-Utilities: Unfortunately, Virgin Australia doesn’t have a utility partner just now.
-But if Red Energy services your area with electricity or gas, you could walk away with up to 15,000 bonus Qantas Points.
+Utilities: If Red Energy services your area with electricity or gas, you could walk away with up to 15,000 bonus Qantas Points.

-Credit cards: Arguably the most important weapon in a Point Hacks reader’s arsenal, credit card sign-up bonuses are often the fastest way to add more than 100,000 frequent flyer points to your account.
+Credit cards: Sign-up bonuses are often the fastest way to add 100,000 frequent flyer points (or more!) to your account.
 See our latest Velocity Frequent Flyer and Qantas Frequent Flyer rewards card sign-up offers.

 Summing up

-Our beginner’s guide simply scratches the surface of how you can earn points without flying.
-If you run a business, you have a lot more options open as well, from business loans to payment processors when it’s ATO time.
-To see the full breadth of what’s available, browse all the partners for Velocity and Qantas.
+Our beginner’s guide just begins to scratch the surface of how you can earn points without flying.
+If you run a business, there are even more ways to accrue points as well, from business loans to payment processors when it’s ATO time.

 Saving up for a big reward, such as two Business Class flights to Europe, usually requires a multi-faceted strategy.
 For example, you might start by picking up a rewards-earning credit card.
-Then be sure to use that card whenever you’re able to.
+Then, using that card whenever you’re able to.

 Scan your supermarket loyalty card for groceries, but don’t forget to look for bonus offers.
 A popular Flybuys example is a recurring four-week challenge, which rewards you with 10,000 bonus points if you pass.